Stornoway (band): 2005–2010: Early Adventures & other EPs

 Stornoway's first radio play came in March 2006 with a demo version of "I Saw You Blink" on BBC Oxford Introducing.
 Radio presenter Tim Bearder was an early champion of the band and was suspended from work after barricading himself in the studio and playing an hour of Stornoway songs from their demo EP The Early Adventures of Stornoway, which had been positively reviewed by local scene mag Nightshift.
 That collection of 5 demos was followed by a further 2 self-released EPs: Letters From Lewis (2007), and On The Rocks (2008).
-They played the inaugural Wood Festival the same year.
+They headlined the inaugural Wood Festival the same year.

-One of the band's first high-profile live appearances was at Radio 1's Big Weekend in 2009, held in Lydiard Park, Swindon, for which they'd been booked on the strength of self-released debut single "Zorbing"; this led to their playing at a number of UK summer festivals later that year (including six sets at Glastonbury festival 2009) and writing a series of articles about their experiences for the Daily Telegraph newspaper.
-On 1 September 2009, they played a free concert at Tate Modern, London, supported by Reverend and the Makers, to celebrate the launch of the new climate change campaign 10:10.
+A 2009 appearance at Radio 1's Big Weekend (Lydiard Park, Swindon) led to more festivals later that year (including six sets at Glastonbury festival 2009) documented in a weekly column authored by Jon for UK national press.
+On 1 September they played a free concert at Tate Modern, London, supported by Reverend and the Makers, launching the 10:10 climate change campaign.

-Their second single, "Unfaithful", was released on 28 September 2009 on CD, 7-inch vinyl and download, and the launch concert was held at the Institute of Contemporary Arts in London on 21 September.
+2nd single "Unfaithful" was launched on 21 September at the Institute of Contemporary Arts in London.
 Their first UK tour took place from 16 to 30 October 2009, culminating in a concert at Oxford's Sheldonian Theatre, accompanied by the Oxford Millennium Orchestra.
 They were the first non-classical group ever to play in the centuries-old building.

 In November 2009 Stornoway became the first-ever unsigned band to appear on Later... with Jools Holland, and performed alongside Sting, Norah Jones, Jay-Z, and Foo Fighters.
 The attention gained by this appearance led to tens of thousands of views of their homemade YouTube videos, and the band were playlisted on the BBC's national radio stations.
 In December 2009, Stornoway were announced as entrants onto the longlist of the BBC's Sound of 2010 competition, having been selected by a panel of some 165 UK-based tastemakers.
 They toured Scotland and Ireland in March 2010 (dubbed the Highlands, Islands and Ireland tour), and signed their record deal in the castle grounds at Lews in Stornoway, after playing in their namesake town for the first time.